Best Podium Alternative: ReviewSync vs Podium for Small Business

 Podium and ReviewSync aren't really competitors.
 They overlap on reviews, but they're built for different jobs.

 If your business lives on texting and you want to drive more reviews through SMS campaigns, Podium does that.
-Budget $249-599/month and plan on a year-long commitment.
+Budget $399-599/month (plus add-ons) and plan on a 12-month auto-renewing commitment.

 If you need to monitor what people are saying across every review platform, catch problems early, and respond with AI-assisted speed, ReviewSync does that.
 Budget $79/month and stay as long as it's useful.